opencpu/opencpu-server/debian/readme.md

 # Building OpenCPU on Debian/Ubuntu

-*How to build OpenCPU on Debian 7 (Wheezy) and Ubuntu 12.04 or higher.*
+*How to build OpenCPU on Debian (7 or higher) and Ubuntu (12.04 or higher)*

 ## Installing R 3.0+

-Because `r-base` packages included with Debian/Ubuntu are often too old, we first need to add a repository with a recent version of R. On **Ubuntu** we can use Michael Rutter's [launchpad](https://launchpad.net/~marutter/+archive/ubuntu/rrutter?field.series_filter=trusty) repository:
+Because `r-base` packages included with Debian/Ubuntu are often old, we first add a repository with a recent version of R. On **Ubuntu** we can use Michael Rutter's [launchpad](https://launchpad.net/~marutter/+archive/ubuntu/rrutter?field.series_filter=trusty) repository:

 	sudo add-apt-repository -y ppa:marutter/rrutter
 	sudo apt-get update